 Biomedical Engineering (BS)

-1. Professional employment in areas such as the medical device industry, engineering consulting, and biotechnology;
+1. Professional employment in areas such as the medical device industry, engineering consulting, biomechanics, biomedical imaging, and biotechnology

 2. Graduate studies in biomedical engineering or related fields;

-The undergraduate program in biomedical engineering will prepare graduates who will have:
+The undergraduate program in biomedical engineering will prepare graduates to achieve the following Student Outcomes:

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics